MikeHopley/ftl-ships-strategy/index.md

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

+[Defence drones work badly on this ship](https://i.imgur.com/hUidgrH.jpg) (weapons and drones are vulnerable).

 ## Zoltan C